 Our analysis adds to a body of research on the relationship between environmental faecal contamination and child health.
 One of the studies included in our analysis found that detection of any pathogen (rotavirus, adenovirus, pathogenic E. coli, Cryptosporidium or Giardia) was associated with increased risk of child diarrhoea for improved water sources but not for surface water sources in India.59 The same study found that detection of human or animal markers in household samples was each associated with >4-fold increase in diarrhoea when the marker was detected in all tested pathways (stored drinking water, child and caregiver hands) vs. none of these pathways.59 Most other studies in low-income countries have characterized environmental faecal contamination using FIB.
 Meta-analyses indicate that E. coli and thermotolerant coliforms in drinking water are associated with increased risk of diarrhoea.13,60 An IPD analysis found that the odds of diarrhoea increased by 9% for each log10 FIB increase in drinking water and by 11% for each log10 FIB increase on child hands.10 In the same analysis, a log10 increase in FIB in drinking water and on fomites was associated with slightly lower HAZ (Δ z = -0.04 and -0.06, respectively).10 The reduction in HAZ associated with enteropathogens in the environment in our analysis (Δ z = -0.09) was similar in magnitude to what has been reported for FIB.
 Thus, advanced measures to characterize environmental contamination did not yield any clearer insights over FIB with respect to predicting child health outcomes.
 However, our finding of increased risk of infection with a pathogen following its detection in the environment indicates that measuring pathogens in the environment is useful for assessing transmission for a specific organism and consequently designing and evaluating interventions targeting it.

 Regardless of the analytical target used, measuring environmental contamination is subject to limitations when the goal is to predict health risks.
 Measuring FIB, enteric pathogens and MST markers in the environment each have specific strengths and weaknesses.
-While FIB can come from non-faecal sources, do not correlate with pathogens and cannot differentiate between faecal hosts,11–13 they can be measured inexpensively with minimal equipment.
+While FIB can come from non-faecal sources, correlate imperfectly with pathogens and cannot differentiate between faecal hosts,11–13 they can be measured inexpensively with minimal equipment.
 They also indicate viable organisms because they are typically enumerated with culture-based methods.
 Measuring pathogens/MST markers is more expensive and requires more extensive facilities.
 Therefore, the number of samples tested is typically small while the prevalence and abundance of enteropathogens in the environment is low, limiting statistical precision.
 Also, molecular methods typically used to detect these targets cannot determine viability.
 Additionally, faecal organisms in the environment have substantial temporal and spatial variability61,62 so grab samples capturing one point in time and space are unlikely to adequately characterize contamination.
 In an analysis among beachgoers in the US, averaging repeated Enterococcus measurements in recreational waters revealed associations with gastrointestinal illness among swimmers63.
 Fine-grained longitudinal sampling of the domestic environment can better characterize faecal contamination in low-income countries; such sampling is more feasible using inexpensive and widely available FIB methods.
 Additionally, measuring the environmental concentration of an organism gives little information about the dose ingested by children, which is determined by the duration and frequency of exposure in addition to the level of contamination.64 Children’s contact patterns with environmental matrices vary with age and setting.65,66 Combining assessments of these patterns with environmental measurements may better predict health risks.67,68